simonpic/url-shortener/README.md

 The URL Shortener service is a Springboot web service that shorts any given URL.
 The service hash the URL, keeps the 10 first characters and concatenate them with the original URL's domain.
-The created URLs are persisted in a Mongodb collection.
+The created URLs are persisted in a MongoDB collection.

 The service exposes two endpoints:
  - POST /url-shortener/shortens' to short an URL